paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 Once the translations have been fetched, we store them if the fetch was successful, and for now we'll just hand-wave over any file reading failures.

 ---
+[.slidenumber-style: #FFFFFF]

+# [fit] Dynamic
+# [fit] *Values*

+^
+At this stage, we're nearly at the expected functionality, but we're still using the original static values for the language display and the available languages list for the menu, so let's change that now.

+---

 ```elm
 module Language exposing (availableLanguages, langToString)